Ten years ago, Munster reached their fourth, and to date, their final, Heineken Cup final with a nail-biting victory over Saracens at the Ricoh Arena.

 8) Denis Leamy

 After the Cashel man's premature retirement due to a hip problem in 2012, Leamy returned to his old stomping ground Rockwell College, as assistant and forwards coach.
 He departed having coached Rockwell to their 26th Munster Schools Senior Cup in 2015, and took the reins as Head Coach at Clonmel RFC.

-He was also part of the backroom team as the Tipp hurlers won the All-Ireland last year.
+He was also part of the backroom team as the Tipp hurlers won the All-Ireland in 2016.

 Purchased property and founded the Pendulum Summit after his retirement in 2009.

 'Freddy' owns the bio-diesel company in Argentina which Doug Howlett invested in.

 Went on to coach his former school, Pres, and owns Home Instead Senior Care in north Cork.